 In Scrum, you should always anticipate additional requirements during the sprint.

 As we’ve recently explored, Scrum is a great tool for project management to utilize that is riddled with misconceptions.
 Once you’ve made the choice to utilize Scrum in an SAP Activate context, however, you’re just six steps away from getting started on your project.
 This post laid those steps out.
+Also explore five golden rules for implementing SAP S/4HANA with SAP Activate here.

 Editor’s note: This post has been adapted from a section of the book SAP Activate Project Management Certification Guide: Certified Associate Exam by Aditya Lal.